e1miran/Now-Playing-Serato/docs/settings.rst

   **Logging Level** - By default, **Now Playing** will write debug logs into your Documents/NowPlaying/Logs directory.
   This option lets you control the level of logging.

+*
+  **Recognition Replacement** - By default, if a Music Recognition service is enabled, it will only supplement any missing information.
+These options forcibly replace title and artist from any enabled recognition services.

 At the bottom of every page will be the "Reset", "Cancel", and "Save" buttons:

 *